UBC-MDS/bmi-calculator-python/README.md

 ## Usage

-To use the package, import the package with following commands:
+To use the package, import the package with following command:

 ```
 from bmi_calculator import calculate_bmi, exercise_plan, project_bmi, project_calories